Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Combinatorial Complexity

-\begin{lemma} The number of faces of $P=\conv(S)$ is $O(1/\eps^{(d-1)/2})$. \end{lemma} \begin{proof} Define the witness set $\WW = R_1, \ldots, R_k$ and the collector set $\CC = C_1, \ldots, C_k$, where the $R_i$'s and $C_i$'s are as defined in Lemma~\ref{lem:layers}.
+\begin{proof} Define the witness set $\WW = R_1, \ldots, R_k$ and the collector set $\CC = C_1, \ldots, C_k$, where the $R_i$'s and $C_i$'s are as defined in Lemma~\ref{lem:layers}.
 As there is a point of $S$ in each body $R_i$, Property~(1) of the witness-collector method is satisfied.
 To prove Property~(2), let $H$ be any halfspace.
 If $H$ does not intersect $K$, then Property~(2) of the witness-collector method holds trivially.
 Otherwise let $C = K \cap H$.
 By Property~2 of Lemma~\ref{lem:layers}, there is an $i$ such that either $R_i \subseteq C$ or $C \subseteq C_i$.
 It follows that $H$ contains witness $R_i$ or $H \cap S$ is contained in collector $C_i$.
 Thus Property~(2) of the witness-collector method is satisfied.
 Finally, Property~3 of Lemma~\ref{lem:layers} implies Property~(3) of the witness-collector method.
 Thus, we can apply Lemma~\ref{lem:witness-collector} to conclude that the number of faces of $P$ is $O(|\CC|) = O(k)$, which proves the lemma. \end{proof}